European Cooperation in Science and Technology (COST)

-I am also the leader of the LISA group at York University, and a member of the LISA-Canada which consists of several Universities and institutes across Canada.
+I am also the leader of the LISA group at the University of Alberta, and a member of the LISA-Canada which consists of several Universities and institutes across Canada.

-EXPeriential Learning Opportunity through Research and Exchange (EXPLORE) is a collaboration between York University in Canada and Goethe University in Germany, aiming at advising undergraduate students during the Summer and providing them an opportunity to get into research.
+EXPeriential Learning Opportunity through Research and Exchange (EXPLORE) is a collaboration between the University of Alberta (Canada), York University (Canada) and Goethe University (Germany), aiming at advising undergraduate students during the Summer and providing them an opportunity to get into research.